How to get a handicap at Hoebridge Golf Club.

 If you haven’t held a handicap before, you will need to play 54 holes on either the Hoebridge Course or the Shey Copse Course, or a combination of these courses.
-The 54 holes can be a mixture of 9 hole and 18 hole rounds, and must be played over a ‘measured course’, that is from the white or yellow square stone markers for a man, and the red square stone markers for a lady on the Hoebridge Course, and the yellow/red stone markers on the Shey Copse Course for both ladies and men.
-You must be accompanied by someone who is an adult member of Hoebridge Golf Club, who will act as your marker.
+The 54 holes can be a mixture of 9 hole and 18 hole rounds and must be played over a ‘measured course’, that is from the white or yellow square stone markers for a man, and the red square stone markers for a lady on the Hoebridge Course, and the white/red stone markers on the Shey Copse Course for both ladies and men.
+You must be accompanied by someone who is an adult member of Hoebridge Golf Club, who is a WHS handicap holder, and they will act as your marker.

 You may play for handicap during some of our regular competitions.
 For Men these are monthly weekend and Monday Stablefords and Medals, and the weekly Wednesday Stableford, which is run as a ‘Roll-up’.
 For Ladies Stablefords and Medal competitions are held on Thursdays and at weekends.
 Participation in these events when playing for handicap is subject to the agreement of the organiser and the availability of a marker.
 You will therefore need to talk to the Competition Organiser for the event, who will be listed under the Men’s and Ladies’ Committees on this web site and in the Club Diary, if you wish to play for handicap in one of these competitions.
-In addition to entering qualifying competitions’ you can also submit cards for supplementary rounds. (see supplementary rounds below)
+In addition to entering qualifying competitions, you can also submit cards during general play.
+(See General Play Scores below)

 When you have finished your round you must check your card, mark it ‘FOR HANDICAP’, and both your marker and you must sign it.
 It would also be useful if your marker printed their name under their signature.
-The card must then be placed in the post box marked ‘Handicap’, which is located next to the notice board in the rear foyer of the club.
+The card must then be photographed using a mobile phone and the image forwarded to the Handicap Secretary by e mail to firstname.lastname@example.org.
+The original card must then be placed in the post box marked ‘Handicap’, which is located next to the notice board in the rear foyer of the club.
 It is recommended that you submit each card immediately after your round has been played.
 That way any error can be picked up quickly.
 Once you have submitted cards for 54 holes the Handicap Secretary will enter them onto the computer system and inform you of your allocated handicap.

-A player intending to return a supplementary score must first notify their intention to do so by advising the Secretary, either verbally or by e mail, at the Club at which they intend to play the round, and also send an e mail to the Hoebridge Handicap Committee at firstname.lastname@example.org, advising of the date and time of the intended round, the course for the intended round, and the name of the nominated marker.
+A player intending to return a supplementary score must first notify their intention to do so, and the time and date of the intended round, to the Handicap Secretary by e mail to email@example.com .
+If that round is at an away club the notification must include the name of the Club, the name/colour of the course/tees for the intended round, and the name of their nominated marker.
 Attention is also drawn to the following:

 • The score card must be clearly marked ‘Supplementary Score’.

-• The marker must hold a current competition handicap.
+• The marker must hold a current WHS handicap.

 • Both the players and the markers full name must be clearly and legibly written in the appropriate place on the card.